-In July 2015, the FASB issued ASU 2015-11, "Simplifying the Measurement of Inventory," to reduce the complexity and cost of the subsequent measurement of inventory, in particular when using the first-in, first-out (FIFO) or average cost methods.
+In July 2015, the FASB issued ASU 2015-11 "Simplifying the Measurement of Inventory" to reduce the complexity and cost of the subsequent measurement of inventory, in particular when using the first-in, first-out (FIFO) or average cost methods.
 The provisions of ASU 2015-11 specifically exclude inventory that is measured using the last-in, first-out (LIFO) or the retail inventory method.
 Entities should measure inventory within the scope of ASU 2015-11 at the lower of cost and net realizable value.
 ASU 2015-11 is effective for fiscal years and interim periods beginning after December 15, 2016.
 Early adoption is permitted.
-We are currently assessing the impact of ASU 2015-10 on our consolidated financial statements.
+The implementation of this update is not expected to have any material impact on our consolidated financial statements.

 In November 2015, the FASB issued ASU No. 2015-17, Income Taxes (Topic 740): Balance Sheet Classification of Deferred Taxes, which simplifies the presentation of deferred income taxes by requiring deferred tax assets and liabilities be classified as non-current on the balance sheet.
-The amendments in this update are effective for financial statements issued for annual periods beginning after December 15, 2016, and interim periods within those annual periods.
-All short-term deferred tax assets and liabilities will be reclassified to long-term assets and liabilities upon the adoption of this update.
+We adopted this ASU in the first quarter of 2017 and will retrospectively adjust prior periods.
+After adoption of this ASU, current deferred tax assets of RMB536.3 million and current deferred tax liabilities of RMB358.5 million in our December 31, 2016 consolidated balance sheet will be reclassified as non-current.

-In January 2016, the FASB issued Accounting Standards Update No. 2016-01 (ASU 2016-01), "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
+In January 2016, the FASB issued Accounting Standards Update No. 2016-01 (ASU 2016-01) "Financial Instruments-Overall (Subtopic 825-10): Recognition and Measurement of Financial Assets and Financial Liabilities."
 ASU 2016-01 amends various aspects of the recognition, measurement, presentation, and disclosure for financial instruments.
 With respect to our consolidated financial statements, the most significant impact relates to the accounting for equity investments.
 This update will impact the disclosure and presentation of financial assets and liabilities.
 ASU 2016-01 is effective for annual reporting periods, and interim periods within those years, beginning after December 15, 2017.
 Early adoption by public entities is permitted only for certain provisions.
 We are currently in the process of evaluating the impact of the adoption of this standard on our consolidated financial statements.

-In February 2016, the FASB issued ASU 2016-02, "Leases," to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
+In February 2016, the FASB issued ASU 2016-02 "Leases" to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities on the balance sheet and disclosing key information about leasing arrangements.
 ASU 2016-02 creates a new Accounting Standards Codification Topic 842, "Leases", to replace the previous Topic 840, "Leases."
 ASU 2016-02 affects both lessees and lessors, although for the latter the provisions are similar to the previous model, but updated to align with certain changes to the lessee model and also the new revenue recognition provisions contained in ASU 2014-09 (see above).
 ASU 2016-02 is effective for fiscal years and interim periods beginning after December 15, 2018.
 Early adoption is permitted.
 We are currently assessing the impact of ASU 2016-02 on our consolidated financial statements.